NickSneed/TrickLensJS/README.md

 async function main() {
     try {
-        // Read the raw save file data (as a Uint8Array) const saveData = await fs.readFile('./your-save-file.sav');
+        // Read the raw save file data.
+In Node.js, this returns a Buffer,
+        // which is a subclass of Uint8Array. const saveData = await fs.readFile('./your-save-file.sav');

         // Parse the data